ringcentral/metrics-facade/metrics-facade-guide/chapters/02-metric-types.md

 request_duration_seconds_max 15.0
 ```

-### Measurable set configuration
+## Measurable set configuration

 It has been said above that Histogram supports Histogram.Bucket and Histogram.STANDARD_DEVIATION Measurables, but output doesn't contain it.

 `Metric` has default set of Measurables.
 For example, `com.ringcentral.platform.metrics.histogram.AbstractHistogram.DEFAULT_HISTOGRAM_MEASURABLES` for `Histogram`.
 Notice that it doesn't contain any of `Histogram.Bucket` or `Histogram.STANDARD_DEVIATION` Measurables.

-You could override set of metrics:
-- globally - for all registered Metrics and new ones,
-- using filters - override will be applied only to those metrics, which will pass the filter,
-- during registration - override will be applied only to the registering metric.
+You could override set of Measurable during registration - override will be applied only to the registering metric.

-Now we will look only into the last option.
+To know other ways to configure metrics check [Configuration](04-configuration.md).

 [com.ringcentral.platform.metrics.guide.chapter02.Listing02](../examples/chapter-02/src/main/java/com/ringcentral/platform/metrics/guide/chapter02/Listing02.java)
 ```java